 In some cases, tags may be preferred over metafields for assigning information.

-For example, if the number of possible tag values is limited (such as the supplier name having only a few dozen variations, but the supplier code/SKU not being suitable for tags)
+For example, if the number of possible tag values is limited (such as the supplier name having only a few dozen variations but the supplier code/SKU not being suitable for tags)

 Another scenario where tags may be preferred is when the number of different types of information is small.
+Then, you may not even need Shopify import metafields or tags features.